Abdi Salim: Ocean City Nor'easters

 In May 2022, during the college offseason, Salim joined USL League Two side Ocean City Nor'easters.
 He made seven appearances as Ocean City went undefeated and topped the Mid Atlantic Division.

 Orlando City

 On 21 December 2022, Salim was selected in the first round (17th overall) of the 2023 MLS SuperDraft by Orlando City.
 After training with the club in preseason, he was signed to a one-year contract with three additional club option years on 14 February 2023.
+On 4 March, Salim made his debut for the team when he started in a scoreless draw with FC Cincinnati.
+Later on 26 March, Salim made his debut with the reserve team, Orlando City B, and scored his first professional goal in a 3–1 road victory over Philadelphia Union II.